kuiperzone/Yaal/README.md

     Logger.Global.Debug($"Value: {value} = 0x{value:X8}");

-These two example, out of the box, will write to syslog on Linux and EventLog on Windows.
+You can see that we are calling a global singleton.
+These two examples, out of the box, will write to syslog on Linux and EventLog on Windows.
 It is possible to change these "log sinks" or add new ones.

 The latter example, above, writes to the log only in a DEBUG build (it is omitted in RELEASE).
 Moreover, on Linux, it writes in RFC 5424 format with stack trace as *structured data*: